Cyclobutadieneiron tricarbonyl

 Cyclobutadieneiron tricarbonyl is an organoiron compound with the formula Fe(C4H4)(CO)3.
-It is a yellow solid that is soluble in organic solvents.
+It is a yellow oil that is soluble in organic solvents.
 It has been used in organic chemistry as a precursor for cyclobutadiene, which is an elusive species in the free state.

 Preparation and structure

-It was first prepared in 1965 by Pettit from 3,4-dichlorocyclobutene and diiron nonacarbonyl:
+Cyclobutadieneiron tricarbonyl was first prepared in 1965 by Pettit from 3,4-dichlorocyclobutene and diiron nonacarbonyl: